Anurognathus

 Teeth

-Small, sharp, pointed teeth grew upright inside its mouth, structured to ensure prey could not escape.
+Inside its mouth, small, sharply pointed teeth grew straight up, structured to ensure prey could not escape.

 Wings